Dominic-wiwi-uni-goe/04_Multilevel-models/README.md

 dataset
 ```

-(3) For our model, we try to explain the dependent variable `picktime` by several independent variables:
+(3) For our model, we try to explain the dependent variable `picktime` (time per pick in seconds) by several independent variables:
-- `picktime` = Time per pick in seconds
 - `ANZ_PICK` = Number of picks in stock keepting units (SKUs)
 - `level` = Level of pick where 0=ground level and 1=chest level
 - `weight` = Weight of a SKU picked in kilograms